IceMasterT/codeGPTAutoKnowledge/README.md

 pip install -r requirement.txt
 `

-**If for whatever reason it doesnt work or is missing, these are the dependancies needed:**
+**If for whatever reason it doesnt work or is missing, these are the dependancies needs and they can be individually installed with `pip install <package name==number>`. just do down the list and install each one:**

 `
 certifi==2024.12.14